Point of Contacts

 • Students will need to complete and submit and Independent Study Course Form prior to registration.

-• Independent Study Course Form
+• Independent Study Course Form (For Student)

 In order for Chemistry and Biochemistry degrees to be accredited and certified by the American Chemical Society (ACS) and the American Society for Biochemistry and Molecular Biology (ABSMS), Independent Study is required.